 USC Computing Centers

-USC’s computing centers offer technology- enhanced collaboration spaces, computers, wireless networking and wireless printing services for USC students, faculty and staff.
-For more information, visit usc.edu/its/spaces/computing_centers.
+USC’s computing centers offer technology-enhanced collaboration spaces, computers, wireless networking and printing services for USC students, faculty and staff.
+Laptop lending is available at Waite Phillips Hall of Education (WPH B34), King Olympic Hall (KOH 206) and Henry Salvatori Computer Science Center (SAL 125).
+You may be asked to show your USC ID card.
+For more information, including computing center hours, visit usc.edu/its/spaces/computing_centers.

-For help with network connectivity and software, contact the ITS Customer Support Center at 740-5555 or email@example.com.
+For help with network connectivity and software, contact the ITS Customer Support Center by calling 740-5555 or sending an email to email@example.com.
 Walk-in support is available from 9 a.m. to 5 p.m., Monday through Friday, in Leavey Library’s Information Commons, on the lower level.
 For more information, see usc.edu/its/csc.

 Hospitals and Patient Care